crtallent/Belly_Button_Biodiversity/README.md

 ## Belly_Button_Biodiversity Results

-This webpage features a bar chart, which will allow the participants to select their ID from a dropdown box
+This webpage features a bar chart, which will allow the participants to select their ID from a dropdown box to see if they are a candidate for selling their samples to Improbable Beef.
+Included in the bubble chart titled, "Bacteria Cultures Per Sample", a participant can easily identify their OTUs by hovering over the bubbles.
+An additional gauge chart is included that identifies how many times a participant washes their navel titled, "Belly Button Washing Frequency".